 Image source: Shutterstock Sylvie Lebchek

 Like other wasp species, the larvae are carnivorous.
 Mud-daubers often place one or several spiders in their nest before the eggs hatch so the larvae have something to eat.
-Because of their venom, their sting can be very painful, but luckily they are not very aggressive, so attacks are pretty rare.
+Although not very aggressive, their venomous sting can still be very painful.

 Image source: Shutterstock Maciej Olszewski